The question is not whether to automate — it is what to automate first

 - Rossum — enterprise-grade document processing

-Expected savings: 70–90% less manual data entry, 8–15 hours/month saved
+Expected savings: 70–90% less manual data entry, 8–15 hours/month saved.

-3. Scheduling and Calendar Management
+3. Scheduling and calendar management

-The problem: Back-and-forth emails for a simple meeting scheduling.
+Problem: back-and-forth emails for a simple meeting.

 Tools: